brodyking/ptrack/docs/references/api.md

 ### Raw Data

-Allows users to get raw data directly through the web browser
+Allows users to get raw data directly through the web browser.

+> [!NOTE]
+> All errors are shown directly inside of the browser.
+No redirects happen with the error scipt.

 | Scripts Used                           | URL                      |
 | -------------------------------------- | ------------------------ |